Phil Ryan (entrepreneur): Music

 He also recorded and filmed a new collection of songs across 2018/19.
 Some of which regularly feature in his current live special guest performances.
 His website allows access to his current musical projects.

 In late 2018, Ryan was featured on the Your London Legacy Podcast - he was chosen to be an interviewee as an Inspirational Londoner.
 He talked about his life and journey so far.
 There are two podcasts available to listen to.

 In late 2019 Ryan shot a promotional video for the new remix of his song 'As we grow Old' (available on YouTube) The song has its own stand-alone website where a free download (released in February 2020) can still be sent to the person of anyone's choice.
 At the time of this entry the track has been streamed 605,621 times on Spotify.

 In 2020 the Covid-19 Epidemic forced him to pause his career and cancel his session work and live shows in Europe.
 From late 2023 there are plans underway to launch a series of intimate shows and performances called ‘An Evening with Phil Ryan’ across the UK and in 2024 in selected European locations.

 In April 2023 he launched his Lucky Seven online TV channel on YouTube, featuring a vast body of his music work, including studio performances, location performances, live performances and even tutorials on the art of song writing.
 He hopes to return to live concerts in Europe in mid 2026 with a new song collection.
-Linked to his passion for music was his 2023/4 joint weekly column with Culture Editor Laura Kelly at The Big Issue as part of their Venue Watch Campaign to save the UKs Grassroots Music venues (in partnership with The Music Venues Trust) Currently in 2025 he has just signed with Phoenix Music International to represent his publishing and promote his works for syncs in TV and Film.
+Linked to his passion for music was his 2023/4 joint weekly column with Culture Editor Laura Kelly at The Big Issue as part of their Venue Watch Campaign to save the UK's Grassroots Music venues (in partnership with The Music Venues Trust) Currently in 2025 he has just signed with Phoenix Music International to represent his publishing and promote his works for syncs in TV and Film.
 His new album Lucky Seven is set for release on December the 12th 2025.
+He is appearing at the Theatro Technis in July 2026 as part of their Cyprus Week celebration and he is giving a special concert for the Anterros Foundation in Norwich on September the 20th plus there are now plans for him to be a special guest at the Luneberg Sounds of Cinema Christmas Concert in Germany in December 2026.